|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 Compensation generally doesn't include any employer contributions, including elective deferrals, that either you or your employees made to the SARSEP.

-Compensation, for purposes of the $600 rule (see question #3) is the same, except it includes deferrals the participant made to the SARSEP and any amount that the employee doesn’t include in gross income under Internal Revenue Code Section 125 (cafeteria plans) or 132(f)(4) (certain qualified fringe benefits).
+Compensation, for purposes of the $600 rule (see question #3) is the same, except it includes deferrals the participant made to the SARSEP and any amount that the employee doesn’t include in gross income under Internal Revenue Code (IRC) Section 125 (cafeteria plans) or IRC Section 132(f)(4) (certain qualified fringe benefits).

-You may use an alternative definition of compensation, permitted under Internal Revenue Code Section 414(s) that excludes some of the above listed items but these compensation exclusions must be specified in your plan document.
+You may use an alternative definition of compensation, permitted under IRC Section 414(s) that excludes some of the above listed items but these compensation exclusions must be specified in your plan document.

 If you are a self-employed person sponsoring a SARSEP, the compensation on which you calculate your maximum contribution is your net earnings from self-employment.
 Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans), has a worksheet for this calculation.